 “You don’t think Hogwarts is in any danger from Vol – from You-Know-Who, do you, sir?”
 I asked.

 “Do not be afraid to say the name, any of you,” said Dumbledore, his face very serious.
 “Fear of his name is just what he wants, and he thrives on fear to maintain his power.
 Hogwarts is not in immediate danger, although it has been growing steadily more unsafe for a number of years now.”
-He looked at our somber faces and added, “I don’t think you should be overly concerned, however.
+He looked at our sombre faces and added, “I don’t think you should be overly concerned, however.
 Hogwarts is one of the safest places in the country, and is very well protected.
 You should enjoy the time you have at school, but be prepared for the unexpected.”

 “You all brought up some interesting points,” said Dumbledore.
 “I thank you for such a lively discussion.
 And now I think it’s time for you all to be in bed.”
 He smiled as Remus, Mandy, Luke and I made our way for the door.

 As we went down the staircase, Mandy asked me, “Do you think we should tell Charlotte?”

 Charlotte was the gossip queen of Slytherin.
 I hoped Charlotte had the sense to keep quiet about our discussion, or at least not distort it and worry all of Hogwarts about it.
 But it really made me wonder how much I myself could keep quiet about it.

 We all walked as a group, quietly discussing the implications of the conversation we had just had.
-Luke eventually split off to go on his way to the Ravenclaw common room, and a bit later Remus, Mandy and I passed the other Marauders on their way to the library, and Remus joined them.
-I continued walking for about two steps until I realised Mandy had joined Remus and the other Marauders on their way into the library.
+Luke eventually split off to go on his way to the Ravenclaw common room, and a bit later Remus, Mandy and I passed James, Sirius, and Peter on their way to the library, and Remus joined them.
+I continued walking for about two steps until I realised Mandy had joined Remus and the other Gryffindors on their way into the library.